Naman-72/Naman-72/README.md

-### Hi there 👋 , I’m Naman Anand.
+### Hi, friend!
+Pleased to meet you.
+Chances are, I’ve either directed you here in which case, welcome!
+Take a look around and let me know if you have any questions.
+Looking forward to working with you!

 ![image](https://github.com/user-attachments/assets/8ad6ca7e-14d0-4e82-aca6-ad49ab8c0cba)

-## ABOUT ME 👨‍🎓
+##  whoami

+- I am currently based in beautiful Bangalore, near EcoSpace - and have mapped almost every coffee shop within a  1 mile radius.
+Let me know if you’re in the area, and let’s caffeinate! ☕
+- I am currently working as DevOps Engineer in Synaptics and had plans to soon launch my Startup.
+Apart from that I am a Speaker , Tech Entrepreneur and has interest in  Startups, Strategy, Advisor, GTM .
 - 🌱 I completed by BTech in **[Computer Science and Engineering](https://www.iitg.ac.in/cse/)** at  **[IIT Guwahati](https://www.iitg.ac.in/)** 🏫
-- 📫 How to reach me 😄 :  [Linkedin - @Naman Anand](https://www.linkedin.com/in/naman125/)
 - ⚡ Fun fact: <pre> After graduating, I realized my path was beyond the traditional track.
 It was much entrepreneur track — I wanted to address real societal challenges with a difference.
 Today, I'm fully committed to solve this, using my skills and curiosity to create value for everyone around me including myself.  </pre>
-- I am currently working as DevOps in Synaptics and had plans to soon launch my Startup.
-Apart from that I am a Speaker , Tech Entrepreneur and has interest in  Startups, Strategy, Advisor, GTM .
-I believe true success is via collaboration with brilliant minds and building meaningful.
+-  I believe true success is via collaboration with brilliant minds and building meaningful.
 Let's connect—I’d love to support your goals !!
+I am available via text message, email, and  [Linkedin - @Naman Anand](https://www.linkedin.com/in/naman125/) at all times - sans plane rides and sleeping hours.
+Always feel free to text me if you need something and I have given you my number.

 ## Steering my Life Journey with a source of **𝐁𝐨𝐥𝐝𝐧𝐞𝐬𝐬**.